ArkadyBard/Portfolio/README.md

 # Portfolio
-This repository shows my skills IT - industry
+This repository shows my skills in IT - industry